Updated: 3 days ago

-Hard water, found in 85% of the United States, is generally preferred for drinking due to its better taste, makes it difficult to generate soap suds because the soap interacts with the calcium, magnesium, and other minerals in the water.
+Hard water is found in 85% of the United States and is generally preferred for drinking due to its better taste.
+But hard water makes it difficult to generate soap suds because the soap interacts with calcium, magnesium, and other minerals in the water.
 This interaction prevents the soap from performing an effective clean when it comes to dirty clothes or dishes.
 Hard water leaves a residue behind creating a soap film in baths and showers and scale in piping and water heaters.

 Soft water on the other hand, having replaced the calcium and magnesium ions with salt (or potassium), which might make the water taste a little salty, leaves your skin feeling slippery as you rinse the soap off.
 Surprisingly, that slippery feeling is an indication your skin is clean!
 Soft water doesn't have mineral interference, resulting in the need for less soap in addition to achieving cleaner clothes, dishes, and skin.

 The following information is from the USGS website (http://water.usgs.gov/owq/hardness-alkalinity.html).